 - Any infested items will need to be put in the freezer and/or washed in hot or very cold temperatures, or dry cleaned.

-- Mattresses require regular turning and careful vacuuming to maintain comfortable use.
+- Mattresses require regular turning and careful vacuuming using a vacuum cleaner good for hair to maintain comfortable use.

 How to deep down clean your bedroom

 Once you’re ready, you can begin your deep clean:

 - Two people vacuum all edges of the room and then inside every empty drawer and wardrobe.